TutlyLabs/Tutly/apps/cli/README.md

 tutly submit
 ```

-This will upload all your files to Tutly.
+This will upload all your files to Tutly for review.

 ## Commands